Skip to Main Content

 Investing comes with risks, and with leverage, you have to account for paying back borrowed funds.
 For investors, if you’re unable to repay debt or cover losses in the event of a decline in stock prices, you may have to sell securities.
 You may also need additional funds to cover losses or withdrawals.
 Leverage can also be more costly than other trading strategies due to the associated fees and premiums.

-For loans tied to collateral, you could lose the item if you can’t cover the payments.
+For loans tied to collateral, you could lose the asset if you can’t cover the payments.
 The obvious example is a home loan.
 If you can’t make your mortgage payments, you’ll default and your lender will start the foreclosure process.
-And for entrepreneurs, if you use money from friends and family to fund a business and it fails, your relationships may sour if you can’t repay them the borrowed cash.
+And for entrepreneurs, if you use money from friends and family to fund a business and it fails, your relationships may sour if you can’t repay the borrowed cash.
 Even worse, you could be subject to a lawsuit, depending on what sort of agreement you have in place.

 For the most part, leverage should only be pursued by those in a financial position to absorb potential losses.
 As the name implies, leverage magnifies both gains and losses, so the potential for losses increases as leverage increases.
 Another term for this is the multiplier effect.
 Take, for instance, a down payment of 10 percent.
 While a 10 percent gain on the overall investment can double your funds, a 10 percent loss can wipe out your entire investment.